prg-grp/je-lang/README.md

 Presently, J<sub>E</sub> works with Intel SGX as a target TEE.

-For the formal details of the type-system and security guarantees, have a look at the technical report.
+For the formal details of the type-system and security guarantees, have a look at our [paper](https://programming-group.com/assets/pdf/papers/2021_Language-Support-for-Secure-Software-Development-with-Enclaves.pdf).

 ### A sample J<sub>E</sub> code